simoncozens/simoncozens.github.io/_posts/2023-07-28-advanced-glyph-reordering.md

 <img src="https://github.com/simoncozens/simoncozens.github.io/raw/master/images/advanced-reordering-2.png">

-The read head now sits at the position of the glyph *we just added*. `DeleteMatra` looks at the glyph it points to, finds that it's an `eMatra-khoj`, and happily deletes it, leaving us exactly back where we started; oh, the embarrassment.
+The read head of the `DeleteMatra` application now sits at the position of the glyph *we just added*. `DeleteMatra` looks at the glyph it points to, finds that it's an `eMatra-khoj`, and happily deletes it, leaving us exactly back where we started; oh, the embarrassment.
 (If you use [Crowbar](http://corvelsoftware.co.uk/crowbar/) for OpenType debugging - and you *should*, if you're doing this kind of stuff - you can see it happening step by step, which really, really helps understanding what's going on.)

 Now it happens to be the case that, in the underlying OpenType format, you can actually specify which order the lookups in a contextual substitution apply.
 If we were able to say "Call `DeleteMatra` first at the second location, and then call `AddE` afterwards at the first location" - and we can, in the binary format - then everything would be fine.
 The change in the position of the glyph stream would happen after we are done deleting things, so it wouldn't matter.
 But unfortunately we *can't* express the order of application using the Adobe feature syntax.
 (I opened [an issue](https://github.com/adobe-type-tools/afdko/issues/1167) about this three years ago, but nothing happened.)
 So we need to get clever.